Law Firm Selection | Litigation Matters

 The Attorney General is the constitutional attorney for the State of Texas and its agencies, including institutions of higher education.
 Texas Government Code §402.0212 authorizes the Attorney General to develop procedures for the use of outside counsel and determines the extent to which legal services can and should be provided by outside counsel.
 The Attorney General’s office must approve all requests to retain outside counsel and outside counsel contracts prior to legal services being performed, and has adopted administrative rules related to the retention and contracting of outside legal counsel.
 The rules can be found in Title 1, Chapter 57 of the Texas Administrative Code.
 Additionally, the Attorney General's office requires that law firms have malpractice insurance.

 All requests to retain outside counsel must be approved by the Vice Chancellor and General Counsel prior to the request to retain being sent to the Attorney General’s office.
+(Institutions: Please use "Outside Counsel Selection Criteria Form" above.)
 Once approval from the Attorney General’s office is received, the outside counsel contract is prepared by OGC and sent to the law firm for signature.

-Outside counsel contracts entered into on or after September 1, 2012 will expire August 31, 2015 (in order to bring the contract end dates in alignment with the State's fiscal biennium) and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
-The UT System institution contract manager is responsible for providing a reasonable estimate of the fees and expenses.
+Outside counsel contracts entered into on or after September 1, 2015 will expire August 31, 2017 and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
+The UT institution or institution contract manager is responsible for providing a reasonable estimate of the fees and expenses.

 UT System or UT System institutions cannot sign an engagement letter with any potential outside counsel because such letters do not comply with applicable laws, rules, and procedures, and are not compatible with the Attorney General's outside counsel contract template.